mahikkaaa/Applied-Data-Science-SmartBridge/README.md

 ## Contact

 If you have any questions or need further assistance regarding the assignments or the repository, feel free to contact.
+I'll be happy to assist you.